mui/material-ui/docs/pages/blog/mui-x-v7.md

 ### Support for date-fns v3

-The Date and Time Pickers now support both versions of v2 and v3 of date-fns, and you can select your desired version from one of the two import lines:
+The Date and Time Pickers now support both versions of v2 and v3 of [`date-fns`](https://www.npmjs.com/package/date-fns), and you can select your desired version from one of the two import lines:

 ```jsx
 // date-fns v2.x